Look for Daemon Blood, the third volume of the Daemon World series, on March 8, 2022.

 As they walk along the shoreline, she concentrates on bridging the thousand miles between her and Lu with a strong and simple message.
 Help me help me help me.
 She half-heartedly thinks of running for the trees.
-Who can tell, he might be a crappy shot.
-But she keeps plodding toward the cabin.
+Who knows, he might be a crappy shot.
+She keeps plodding toward the cabin.

 Every nerve in her body screams for Vicodin.
-She stopped using almost three years ago, and with the exception of one slip, stayed clean.
-Most of the time she feels okay.
-But with the gun nudging her spine, time falls away and she’s raw again.
+She stopped using almost three years ago and—with the exception of one slip—she’s stayed clean.
+She feels okay most of the time.
+But now, with the gun nudging her spine, time falls away and she’s raw again.

 “I have codeine,” Steeples says.
 “You can have some when we get to the cabin.”

-Again he tuned into her thoughts.
-From behind her, he can’t see whatever pain her face might be betraying, but he somehow knows.
+From behind her he can’t see whatever pain her face might be betraying.
 She reaches out to him with her thoughts.
 What’s the deal?
 Can you read my mind?
-Nothing comes back, but she senses an empty tunnel like the one where she and Lu communicate.
+Nothing comes back, but she senses an empty tunnel like the one where she and Lu used to communicate.